 One of the GVIA's greatest achievements in whole of industry engagement has been via its grower-led irrigation project, conducted in partnership with Sundown Pastoral Company, and initiated in 2008.
 The project was initially funded under the Raising National Water Standards Program by the National Water Commission (2008-2012).
-Due to the quality data produced, additional funding was presented from the CRDC (2012 to the present) and the Federal Government’s Smarter Irrigation for Profit Programme (2016 to the present), which has enabled grower-led irrigation research to continue for the past eight years in the Gwydir Valley.
+Due to the quality data produced, additional funding was presented from the CRDC (2012 to the present) and the Federal Government’s Smarter Irrigation for Profit Program (2016 -2018, phase 1 and 2019 to the present phase II), which has enabled grower-led irrigation research to continue for the past eleven years in the Gwydir Valley.

-As the primary Keytah system comparison trial is run every second season, the GVIA compliments it with additional trials that focus on additional tools and techniques designed to optimise irrigation in the cotton industry.
+As the Keytah system comparison trial is run every second season, the GVIA compliments it with additional trials that focus on additional tools and techniques designed to optimise irrigation in the cotton industry.
 This helps to maintain momentum for the GVIA and growers, but also provides an opportunity for the project to be flexible in meeting grower needs.
-To see some of the more recent research click the video below or follow the link to an Interview from the 2017 GVIA Field Day on Vimeo.

 Critical to the success of the GVIA grower-led irrigation research is the support from the Australian Government Department of Agriculture, Water and the Environment as part of the Rural R&D for Profit program.
 This program is now in phase II and brings together the five irrigation industries of cotton, sugar, dairy, rice and grains, research organisations and farmer groups.
 Together some of Australians best irrigation researcher are working to enhance the optimisation of irrigation and improve the profit of producers.